Perfect0B0D/DefragStaking/README.md

 # StakingSite
-This is Staking Site on Avalanche Chain
+This is Staking Site on Bsc Chain